HizkiFW/blog/content/posts/gci-with-openwisp.md

 # Things I've learned

 Of course, everyone's bound to learn something when exposed to the right environment, and boy was I exposed to the perfect one!
-The mentors there were really supportive, and the community has taught me much more than if I were to learn alone by trial and error.
-They're really patient in leading all the participants, so I'm sure everyone also learned new things.
-From all of the things I've learned, here are the 10 most significant ones.
+The mentors there were really nice and caring, and the community has taught me much more than if I were to learn alone by trial and error.
+The mentors were really patient in leading all the participants, so I'm sure everyone has also learned new things.
+Out of all the things I've learned so far, here are the 10 most significant ones.

 ## Being active in the community

 The most important component in the open source world.
 Being a lone developer isn't fun, especially when you've come across a problem that isn't on [StackOverflow](https://stackoverflow.com/).
 I've learned so much just chatting with the mentors and other participants in the chat!

-Tweeting things you've made also helps you to get recognized as an open source developer.
+Tweeting things you've made also helps you to get recognized as a developer.
 Build your reputation enough and you might have a job offering waiting for you :grinning:.

 ## Git